anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The connection may also be a temporary: available only at times when workers are present on a construction side, for instance.

 PER:
-: Pledge-enrollment-request is a signature wrapped CSR, signed by the pledge that requests to enroll in a domain
+: Pledge-enrollment-request is a signature wrapped CSR, signed by the pledge that requests enrollment to a domain

 POP:
 : Proof of possession (of a private key)